 A beer right out of Queen Nefertiti’s Royal Brewery in Egypt, the Tutankhamun Ale was developed using scientific methods that relived the recipe from the ancient world.
 The 3,250-year-old recipe was brought back to life by Scottish brewer Jim Merrington and researchers in 1990.
 Only 1000 bottles of the Tutankhamun Ale were first brewed, making this beer extremely limited edition today.
 While the first bottle sold for $7,686, prices have dropped to $75 per bottle.

 Called the world’s first “space beer,” the Space Barley is brewed from barley grown in microgravity!
 The barley, in particular, is the fourth-generation offspring of seeds that spent five months aboard the International Space Station in 2006.
 Sporting a mellow flavor and slightly dark color that reminds drinkers of deep space, the Space Barley beer is priced at $110 for a six-pack.

 1) End of History

 One of the most extraordinary beers we’ve come across on our expedition of unusual beers, the End of History beer deserves a standing ovation for its creepiness and uniqueness.
 The Belgian brewed beer comes in bottles packed inside stuffed animals, enabling you to literally pour the beer out of the deceased animal’s mouth!
 Slightly disgusting though pretty eye-catching, the End of History beer wins the top place on our list of unusual beers.
-Priced at $765 for a bottle of 330ml. only 12 bottles of this beer were brewed that include seven stoats, four squirrels and one hare!
+Priced at $765 for a bottle of 330ml.
+Only 12 bottles of this beer were brewed, including seven stoats, four squirrels, and one hare!